 The idea of Escena Erasmus was born from conversations between the members of CRIT Theatre Company and the professor Antoni Tordera of the University of Valencia.

-The University does not have a regulated opportunity to study theatre and the workshops organised by ‘Aula de Teatro’ are already full by October.
-Because of this, we came to the conclusion that it was an opportunity to create something which would allow theatre within the Erasmus scene within the University, with the possibility of showing the performances and finally it turned into one of the symbols of cultural interchange within Valencia promoted by the University of Valencia.
+After a few meetings with department coordinators, it was confirmed that there was a strong demand for cultural activities from the Erasmus students, and in particular, theatrical activities.
+The University does not have a “proper” theatre studies and the workshops organised by ‘Aula de Teatro’ are already full by October.
+Because of this, we came to the conclusion that it was an opportunity to create something which would allow theatre within the Erasmus scene in the University, with the possibility of showcasing of the performances.
+It ended up turning into one of the symbols of cultural interchange within Valencia promoted by the University of Valencia.

-Escena Erasmus show ‘The Crazy Ship’ was selected in the competition ‘The treads of the barracks 2010’ out of over one hundred projects presented by Universities and Drama Colleges of Spain and South America.
-The SECC (The State Society of Cultural Commemorations) and organised a tour to celebrate ‘Xacobeo 2010’ which meant we could carry out a tour of over thirty towns in Castilla and León, Navarra, La Rioja and Galicia during July 2010.
-This show was also performed at the Medieval Festival of Elche in Alicante as part of the official programme.
+The Escena Erasmus show ‘The Crazy Ship’ was selected in the competition ‘Las Huellas de la Barraca 2010’ out of over one hundred projects presented by Universities and Drama Colleges of Spain and South America.
+The SECC (The State Society of Cultural Commemorations) organised a tour to celebrate ‘Xacobeo 2010’ which meant we could carry out a tour of over thirty towns in Castilla and León, Navarra, La Rioja and Galicia during July 2010.
+This show was also performed at the Medieval Festival of Elche in Alicante as part of the official program.